What is motor trade insurance?

 Motor trade insurance for brokers

-We offer a wholesale motor traders’ insurance solution for brokers who’re looking to place insurance policies for motor traders.
-Cover is tailored to your customers’ needs, with the same friendly team available to help you, and advise on policy benefits and prices.
+We also offer a wholesale motor traders’ insurance solution for brokers who’re looking to place insurance policies for motor traders.
+Find out more about our two options below.

 Road Runner Motor Trade Insurance logo with the tagline